Selena: 1992–1993: Elopement, Entre a Mi Mundo, and Selena Live

 Selena was booked for a high-profile border press tour in Monterrey, Mexico, with music media figures in a meet-and-greet conference.
 At the time, Tejanos were looked down on as "hayseed pochos" among Mexican citizens.
 The singer's Spanish was far from fluent; EMI Latin executives were "terrified" about the singer's limited Spanish during the press conference for the album in Mexico.
 According to Patoski, Selena "played her cards right" during the conference and won over the Mexican media after newspapers hailed her as "an artist of the people".
 The newspapers found her to be a refreshing change from Mexican telenovela actors "who were fair-skinned, blond-haired, and green-eyed."

 After her publicity press, Selena was booked to play at several concerts throughout Mexico, including a performance at Festival Acapulco in May 1993, which garnered her critical acclaim.
-Her performance in Nuevo Leon on September 17, 1993, was attended by 70,000 people, garnering her the title of the biggest Tejano act in Mexico.
+Her performance in Nuevo León on September 17, 1993, was attended by 70,000 people, garnering her the title of the biggest Tejano act in Mexico.
 The album produced four singles; "Como la Flor", "¿Qué Creías?", "La Carcacha", and "Amame".
 "Como la Flor" became Selena's signature recording; it was critically acclaimed by music critics as a career launcher for Selena.

-"Como la Flor" helped Selena to dominate the Latin music charts and become immensely popular in Mexico — where Mexican-Americans were generally not liked among citizens — which was well received by critics.
+"Como la Flor" helped Selena to dominate the Latin music charts and become immensely popular in Mexico—where Mexican-Americans were generally not liked among citizens—and was well received by critics.
 The track was nominated for Song of the Year at the 1993 Tejano Music Awards.
 The single peaked at number six on the US Billboard Top Latin Songs chart.
 In 1994, Entre a Mi Mundo ranked as the second best-selling regional Mexican album of all-time.

 Selena released Live! a year after Entre a Mi Mundo; it was recorded during a free concert at the Memorial Coliseum in Corpus Christi, on February 7, 1993.
-The album included previously released tracks that were sung live and three studio recordings; "No Debes Jugar", "La Llamada", and "Tú Robaste Mi Corazón" — a duet with Tejano musician Emilio Navaira.
+The album included previously released tracks that were sung live and three studio recordings; "No Debes Jugar", "La Llamada", and "Tú Robaste Mi Corazón"—a duet with Tejano musician Emilio Navaira.
 The tracks "No Debes Jugar" and "La Llamada" peaked within the top five on the US Billboard Top Latin Songs chart.
 Live! won the Grammy Award for Best Mexican/American Album at the 36th Grammy Awards.

 In May 1994, Live! was named Album of the Year by the Billboard Latin Music Awards.
 At the 1994 Tejano Music Awards, Live! won Album of the Year, while at the 1994 Lo Nuestro Awards, it was nominated for Regional Mexican Album of the Year.
 Live! was certified gold by the RIAA for shipments of 500,000 copies, while in Mexico it sold 250,000 units.
 Selena briefly appeared opposite Erik Estrada in a Mexican telenovela titled Dos Mujeres, Un Camino.
 In 1995 she entered negotiations to star in another telenovela produced by Emilio Larrosa.
 She appeared in two episodes, which garnered record ratings for the series.